syncfusion-content/uwp-docs/uwp/SfDataGrid/Data-Binding.md

 ## Maintain scroll position when changing the ItemsSource

 By default, scroll position is not maintained.
-It gets reset, when changing the items source of grid.
-You can maintain the scroll position of the SfDataGrid by setting the [SfDataGrid.CanMaintainScrollPosition](http://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfGrid.UWP~Syncfusion.UI.Xaml.Grid.SfDataGrid~CanMaintainScrollPosition.html) value to `true`.
+It gets reset, when changing `SfDataGrid.ItemsSource` value.
+You can maintain the scroll position of the grid by setting the [SfDataGrid.CanMaintainScrollPosition](http://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfGrid.UWP~Syncfusion.UI.Xaml.Grid.SfDataGrid~CanMaintainScrollPosition.html) value to `true`.

 {% tabs %}
 {% highlight xaml %}